Home Kitesurfing Sri Lanka Wind & Season

 November

-November is when the NE trade begins to wake up — wind arrives but so does rain, and the two arrive together unpredictably.
-Some days are excellent; others are wet and grey.
-If you're flexible and genuinely enjoy the rawness of a season changing, November has a mood that nothing else in the calendar matches.
-Just don't come expecting December.
-By mid-December the rain clears, the wind settles, and the season is properly underway.
-Not the month for a tight kite-focused itinerary, but fine for a laid-back visit with kiting as a bonus.
+November is when the NE trade begins to wake up.
+Wind arrives but so does rain, and the two come together unpredictably.
+Some days are excellent.
+Others are wet and quiet.
+If you are flexible and genuinely enjoy the atmosphere of a season changing, November has a mood that nothing else in the calendar matches.
+Just don't arrive expecting December.
+By mid December the rain clears, the wind settles, and the season is properly underway.
+Not the month for a tight kite itinerary, but a good choice for a relaxed visit with kiting as a welcome bonus.

 Building wind · Rain likely · Season waking up · Flexible travellers